vasilionjea/webpack-frontend-template/README.md

 Jest is a JavaScript Testing Framework and works with Typescript.
 Tests are written under the `test` directory.

 ## Development
-* Run `npm run start` to start the Webpack development server with live reload.
+* `npm run start` to start the Webpack development server with live reload.
 Also opens your Browser and points it to http://localhost:3000
-* Run `npm run lint` to lint your code with ESLint.
+* `npm run lint` to lint your code with ESLint.
-* Run `npm run format` to format your code with Prettier.
+* `npm run format` to format your code with Prettier.
+* `npm run test` to run tests in watch mode, or `npm run test:ci` to run tests once.

 ## Production
 1. Run `npm run build` to build project.